Marine Heat Waves

 Impact Reports

-As part of our ongoing marine heatwaves project, we are drafting a series of short reports on MHW impacts on species, ecosystems and industries in the Gulf and Caribbean.
+As part of our ongoing marine heat waves project, we are drafting a series of short reports on MHW impacts on species, ecosystems and industries in the Gulf and Caribbean.
 We will share the reports here as they are finalized.